Mike Rose (Canadian football): New York Giants

-After going undrafted in the 2016 NFL Draft he went to New York Giants tryouts where he was signed.
+After going undrafted in the 2016 NFL draft he went to New York Giants tryouts where he was signed.
 On August 30, 2016, he was waived by the Giants.

 Calgary Stampeders

 Rose signed with the Calgary Stampeders on May 24, 2017.
 He spent time on the practice roster and reserve roster before making his professional debut on November 3, 2017 against the Winnipeg Blue Bombers.
 He played in one regular season game in 2018 and was on the injured reserve list when the Stampeders won the 106th Grey Cup.
 Rose had his breakthrough season in 2019 when he played in all 18 regular season games and recorded 46 defensive tackles, four special teams tackles, five sacks, and one forced fumble.
-He re-signed with the Stampeders to a two-year extension on January 21, 2020.
+He re-signed with the Stampeders to a two-year extension on January 21, 2020, but did not play in 2020 due to the cancellation of the 2020 CFL season.

+In 2021, Rose played in 11 out of 14 regular season games in a shortened season where he tallied 24 defensive tackles, seven sacks, and one forced fumble.
+He was then named a CFL All-Star for the first time in his career at the end of the season.
+In the following season, he played in 17 regular season games where he had 25 defensive tackles, one special teams tackle, seven sacks, and one forced fumble, along with his first career interception and first blocked kick.
+He was again named a CFL All-Star.

+Rose played in all 18 regular season games in 2023 where he had 24 defensive tackles, a career-high 11 sacks, one forced fumble, and one fumble recovery.
+He was a CFL All-Star for the third straight season in 2023.
+In 2024, he played in 18 games where he had 19 defensive tackles, six sacks, and one interception that he returned 83 yards for his first career touchdown on September 7, 2024.
+At season's end, he was named a CFL West All-Star for the fourth straight season.
+However, Rose was released in the following off-season on January 27, 2025.

+Saskatchewan Roughriders

+On February 1, 2025, it was announced that Rose had signed with the Saskatchewan Roughriders.